 In front of the camera, you actually look bigger, so maintaining thinner proportions is a must.
 But women to fit into the wanted norms of the industry, are getting to the extremes.
 Most actresses are not fit, or even thin, they are anorexic and look more like plastic mannequins than humans.
 There artificial make-up laden and cosmetic surgery filled faces and body, is pushing the envelope of perfection way too far.

 That’s another extreme of being skinny.
-So, skinny for both men and women is not a virtue, it’s proving out to be a curse, and a form of a give-up attitude, which needs to be eradicated.
+So, skinny for both men and women is not a virtue, its proving out to be a curse, and a form of a give-up attitude, which needs to be eradicated.

 Be strong first, and let the trends be trends.
-Let the skinny be skinny.